weng-lab/zlabwiki/getting_started.md

 When you go to the github link, you should be prompted to authenticate with the 8 character code.

-Now, go to the VSCode IDE on your client machine and open the command palette with `CMD + SHIFT + P` (macos) and type `Remote-Tunnels: Connect to Tunnel`.
+Now, go to the VSCode IDE on your client machine and open the command palette with `CMD + SHIFT + P` (macOS) and type `Remote-Tunnels: Connect to Tunnel`.
 Select the Github authentication option.
 Wait a bit, and you should see one remote resource "online."
 Once you've added the remote connection and opened a remote directory, you should be all set!

 ## Reconnecting tunnel
 After you close VSCode, the tunnel will automatically close.
 However, the server will still be running on the remote machine.
 To reconnect the tunnel, you will need to `ssh` back into that machine.